 While advancing medical technology reduces some of the malpractice in the industry, mistakes are still widespread.
 A common factor connecting the causes of malpractice is human error.
-In most situations, mistakes are completely preventable when hospital employees follow guidelines and protocols and put patients first.
+This means that mistakes are completely preventable in most situations when hospital employees follow guidelines and protocols and put patients first.
 Common causes of medical mistakes include:

 - Inexperience.
 Even with the proper schooling, it takes medical professionals years to master their practice.
 The medical field is always changing, so even the most experienced doctors need to be constantly educating themselves.
 They’re likely to come across a situation where they need to consult another doctor or do research.
 If they decide to handle matters independently because of their own pride, they could put their patient at risk.

 - Miscommunication.
 A patient’s medical team needs to be on the same page when it comes to providing care.
-While the doctor will make official decisions, the nurses and others caring for the patient regularly need to ensure they’re properly following orders and making notes of any new symptoms or side effects a patient is experiencing.
+While the doctor will make official decisions, the nurses and others caring for the patient regularly need to properly follow orders and note any new symptoms or side effects a patient is experiencing.
 If a nurse waits to inform a doctor about a new reaction, the patient could be at risk for suffering complications.
-Doctors also need to make sure they’re clearly conveying what actions need to be taken, as treatment often involves a number of complicated steps.
+Physicians also need to make sure they’re clearly conveying what actions need to be taken, as treatment often involves several complicated steps.